devendermahto/ubuntu_errors_solutions/Disable Unwanted Requests generated from Firefox.md

 ## 1. Auto-update checking

-Click the menu button Fx57menu, click Fx57Addons-icon Add-ons and select Extensions.
+Click the menu button Menu, click Addons-icon Add-ons and select Extensions.<br/>
-At the top of the tab, click the "Tools for all add-ons" Add-on Tools Icon menu, uncheck Update Add-ons Automatically and then select Reset All Add-ons to Update Automatically.
+At the top of the tab, click the "Tools for all add-ons" Add-on Tools Icon menu, uncheck Update Add-ons Automatically and then select Reset All Add-ons to Update Automatically. <br/>

 ## 2. Blocklist updating

-Type about:config in the address bar and press Enter.
+Type about:config in the address bar and press Enter.<br/>
 A warning page may appear.
-Click Accept the Risk and Continue to go to the about:config page.
+Click Accept the Risk and Continue to go to the about:config page.<br/>
-In the about:config page, search for the preference extensions.blocklist.enabled.
+In the about:config page, search for the preference extensions.blocklist.enabled.<br/>
-Observe the Value column of the extensions.blocklist.enabled row.
+Observe the Value column of the extensions.blocklist.enabled row.<br/>
-If it is set to false then do nothing.
+If it is set to false then do nothing.<br/>
-If it is set to true, double-click on it to set it to false.
+If it is set to true, double-click on it to set it to false. <br/>

 ## 3. Anti-phishing and malware protection lists updating

-Type about:config in the address bar and press Enter.
+Type about:config in the address bar and press Enter.<br/>
 A warning page may appear.
-Click Accept the Risk and Continue to go to the about:config page.
+Click Accept the Risk and Continue to go to the about:config page.<br/>
-In the about:config page, search for the preference browser.safebrowsing.downloads.remote.enabled.
+In the about:config page, search for the preference browser.safebrowsing.downloads.remote.enabled.<br/>
-Observe the Value Column of the browser.safebrowsing.downloads.remote.enabled row.
+Observe the Value Column of the browser.safebrowsing.downloads.remote.enabled row.<br/>
-If it is set to false then do nothing.
+If it is set to false then do nothing.<br/>
-If it is set to true then double-click on it to set it to false.
+If it is set to true then double-click on it to set it to false. <br/>

 ## 4. Tracking protection list updating

-Click the menu button Fx57Menu and select Preferences.
+Click the menu button Fx57Menu and select Preferences.<br/>
-Select the Privacy & Security panel.
+Select the Privacy & Security panel.<br/>
-Under Enhanced Tracking Protection, choose the Custom setting.
+Under Enhanced Tracking Protection, choose the Custom setting.<br/>
-Uncheck Tracking content.
+Uncheck Tracking content. <br/>

 ## 5. Firefox Data Collection and Use

-Go to about:preferences#privacy
+Go to about:preferences#privacy <br/>

-under about:preferences#privacy
+under about:preferences#privacy <br/>
-uncheck all fields
+uncheck all fields<br/>

 ## 6. Deceptive Content and Dangerous Software Protection

-under about:preferences#privacy
+under about:preferences#privacy<br/>
-uncheck all checkbox
+uncheck all checkbox<br/>

 ## 7. Secure website certificates

-Click the menu button Fx57Menu and select Preferences.
+Click the menu button Fx57Menu and select Preferences.<br/>
-Select the Privacy & Security panel.
+Select the Privacy & Security panel.<br/>
 In the Security section under Certificates, uncheck Query OCSP responder servers to confirm the current validity of certificates.

 ## 8. Login breach information

-uncheck this too if enabled in privacy settings of firefox
+uncheck this too if enabled in privacy settings of firefox<br/>

 ## 9. Link prefetching

-Type about:config in the address bar and press Enter.
+Type about:config in the address bar and press Enter.<br/>
 A warning page may appear.
-Click Accept the Risk and Continue to go to the about:config page.
+Click Accept the Risk and Continue to go to the about:config page.<br/>
-In the about:config page, search for the preference network.prefetch-next.
+In the about:config page, search for the preference network.prefetch-next.<br/>
-Observe the Value column of the network.prefetch-next row.
+Observe the Value column of the network.prefetch-next row.<br/>
-If it is set to false then do nothing.
+If it is set to false then do nothing.<br/>
-If it is set to true, double-click on it to set it to false.
+If it is set to true, double-click on it to set it to false. <br/>

 ## 11. DNS prefetching

-Type about:config in the address bar and press Enter.
+Type about:config in the address bar and press Enter.<br/>
 A warning page may appear.
-Click Accept the Risk and Continue to go to the about:config page.
+Click Accept the Risk and Continue to go to the about:config page.<br/>
-In the about:config page, search for the preference network.dns.disablePrefetch.
+In the about:config page, search for the preference network.dns.disablePrefetch.<br/>
-Observe the Value column of the network.dns.disablePrefetch row.
+Observe the Value column of the network.dns.disablePrefetch row.<br/>
-If it is set to true then do nothing.
+If it is set to true then do nothing.<br/>
-If it is set to false, double-click on it to set it to true.
+If it is set to false, double-click on it to set it to true. <br/>

 ## 12. Mozilla content > Experiments or studies

-To disable new feature experiments, set messaging-system.rsexperimentloader.enabled to false.
+To disable new feature experiments, set messaging-system.rsexperimentloader.enabled to false.<br/>
 To disable the running of experiments, set app.normandy.optoutstudies.enabled to false.
-This is not necessary if app.normandy.enable is also set to false.
+This is not necessary if app.normandy.enable is also set to false.<br/>
-To disable studies, feature rollouts and emergency hotfixes related to Normandy, set app.normandy.enabled to false.
+To disable studies, feature rollouts and emergency hotfixes related to Normandy, set app.normandy.enabled to false. <br/>

 ## 13. Snippets

-Type about:config in the address bar and press Enter.
+Type about:config in the address bar and press Enter.<br/>
 A warning page may appear.
-Click Accept the Risk and Continue to go to the about:config page.
+Click Accept the Risk and Continue to go to the about:config page.<br/>
-In the about:config page, search for the preference browser.aboutHomeSnippets.updateUrl.
+In the about:config page, search for the preference browser.aboutHomeSnippets.updateUrl.<br/>
-Double-click on it and set its value to a blank string.
+Double-click on it and set its value to a blank string. <br/>

 ## 14. Add-on metadata updating

-Type about:config in the address bar and press Enter.
+Type about:config in the address bar and press Enter.<br/>
 A warning page may appear.
-Click Accept the Risk and Continue to go to the about:config page.
+Click Accept the Risk and Continue to go to the about:config page.<br/>
-In the about:config page, search for the preference extensions.getAddons.cache.enabled.
+In the about:config page, search for the preference extensions.getAddons.cache.enabled.<br/>
-Observe the Value column of the extensions.getAddons.cache.enabled row.
+Observe the Value column of the extensions.getAddons.cache.enabled row.<br/>
-If it is set to false then do nothing.
+If it is set to false then do nothing.<br/>
-If it is set to true, double-click on it to set it to false.
+If it is set to true, double-click on it to set it to false. <br/>

 ## 15. Diagnostics

-Click the menu button Fx57Menu and select Preferences.
+Click the menu button Fx57Menu and select Preferences.<br/>
-Select the Privacy & Security panel.
+Select the Privacy & Security panel.<br/>
-Uncheck the boxes under the section, Firefox Data Collection and Use.
+Uncheck the boxes under the section, Firefox Data Collection and Use. <br/>
 In addition, Mozilla will ask a small sample of users to rate their experience with Firefox to get a better insight into the sentiment about the browser.
 For more information about this see https://wiki.mozilla.org/Advocacy/heartbeat.
-The rating feature will establish a connection to Mozilla's servers at startup, which you can turn off like this:
+The rating feature will establish a connection to Mozilla's servers at startup, which you can turn off like this:<br/>

-Type about:config in the address bar and press Enter.
+Type about:config in the address bar and press Enter.<br/>
 A warning page may appear.
-Click Accept the Risk and Continue to go to the about:config page.
+Click Accept the Risk and Continue to go to the about:config page.<br/>
-Find the preference app.normandy.enabled.
+Find the preference app.normandy.enabled.<br/>
-Set the preference value to false by double clicking on it.
+Set the preference value to false by double clicking on it. <br/>

 ## 16. Network Detection

-To disable this feature:
+To disable this feature:<br/>

-Type about:config in the address bar and press Enter.
+Type about:config in the address bar and press Enter.<br/>
 A warning page may appear.
-Click Accept the Risk and Continue to go to the about:config page.
+Click Accept the Risk and Continue to go to the about:config page.<br/>
-In the about:config page, search for the preference network.captive-portal-service.enabled (for example, you can type portal in the search box above the list and pause while the list is filtered).
+In the about:config page, search for the preference network.captive-portal-service.enabled (for example, you can type portal in the search box above the list and pause while the list is filtered).<br/>
-Observe the Value column of the network.captive-portal-service.enabled row.
+Observe the Value column of the network.captive-portal-service.enabled row.<br/>
-If it is set to false then do nothing.
+If it is set to false then do nothing.<br/>
-If it is set to true, double-click on it to set it to false.
+If it is set to true, double-click on it to set it to false. <br/>
-In the about:config page, search for the preference network.connectivity-service.enabled (for example, you can type connectivity in the search box above the list and pause while the list is filtered).
+In the about:config page, search for the preference network.connectivity-service.enabled (for example, you can type connectivity in the search box above the list and pause while the list is filtered).<br/>
-Observe the Value column of the network.connectivity-service.enabled row.
+Observe the Value column of the network.connectivity-service.enabled row.<br/>
-If it is set to false then do nothing.
+If it is set to false then do nothing.<br/>
-If it is set to true, double-click on it to set it to false.
+If it is set to true, double-click on it to set it to false. <br/>

 ## 17. Disable Save to Pocket for Firefox

-Type about:config in the address bar and press Enter.
+Type about:config in the address bar and press Enter.<br/>
 A warning page may appear.
-Click Accept the Risk and Continue to go to the about:config page.
+Click Accept the Risk and Continue to go to the about:config page.<br/>
-Type "pocket" in the Search box.
+Type "pocket" in the Search box.<br/>
-Click the Toggle Fx71aboutconfig-ToggleButton button next to the extensions.pocket.enabled preference to toggle its value to false.
+Click the Toggle Fx71aboutconfig-ToggleButton button next to the extensions.pocket.enabled preference to toggle its value to false.<br/>

 ## 18. Remove Save to Pocket similar story recommendations

-Type about:config in the address bar and press Enter.
+Type about:config in the address bar and press Enter.<br/>
 A warning page may appear.
-Click Accept the Risk and Continue to go to the about:config page.
+Click Accept the Risk and Continue to go to the about:config page.<br/>
-Type "pocket" in the Search box.
+Type "pocket" in the Search box.<br/>
-Click the Toggle Fx71aboutconfig-ToggleButton button next to the extensions.pocket.onSaveRecs preference to toggle its value to false.
+Click the Toggle Fx71aboutconfig-ToggleButton button next to the extensions.pocket.onSaveRecs preference to toggle its value to false.<br/>
-Restart Firefox
+Restart Firefox<br/>

 ## 19. suppress web push requests for all websites

-Go to   about:config
+Go to   about:config <br/>
-Look for:
+Look for:   <br/>
-dom.webnotifications.enabled
+dom.webnotifications.enabled<br/>
-dom.webnotifications.serviceworker.enabled
+dom.webnotifications.serviceworker.enabled <br/>
-dom.pushconnection.enabled
+dom.pushconnection.enabled <br/>
-dom.push.enabled
+dom.push.enabled <br/>
-and set it's value to   'false'.
+and set it's value to   'false'. <br/>

 ## 20. disable snippets

 (1) In a new tab, type or paste about:config in the address bar and press Enter/Return.
-Click the button promising to be careful or accepting the risk.
+Click the button promising to be careful or accepting the risk. <br/>
-(2) In the search box above the list, type or paste snip and pause while the list is filtered (3) The checkbox flips the browser.newtabpage.activity-stream.feeds.snippets preference to false, you could verify that is still set
+(2) In the search box above the list, type or paste snip and pause while the list is filtered <br/>
+(3) The checkbox flips the browser.newtabpage.activity-stream.feeds.snippets preference to false, you could verify that is still set<br/>
-(4) Double-click the browser.newtabpage.activity-stream.disableSnippets preference to switch the value from false to true and test whether this makes a difference
+(4) Double-click the browser.newtabpage.activity-stream.disableSnippets preference to switch the value from false to true and test whether this makes a difference<br/>

 ## 21. Disable Get Pocket Requests

-go to preference
+go to preference<br/>
-about:preferences#home
+about:preferences#home <br/>
-and under home tab
+and under home tab<br/>
-find Firefox Home Content Section
+find Firefox Home Content Section<br/>
-Uncheck All
+Uncheck All<br/>

 ## 22. Security/Safe Browsing

-Note: The Safe Browsing feature in Firefox has been renamed to Phishing Protection, but it's still known as Safe Browsing internally. browser.safebrowsing.blockedURIs.enabled: enable the plugin stability blocking (no override or UI) browser.safebrowsing.debug: show debugging info from the JavaScript list update code on the command line as long as browser.dom.window.dump.enabled is also enabled browser.safebrowsing.id: what SAFEBROWSING_ID in gethashURL and updateURL maps to browser.safebrowsing.malware.enabled: enable malware protection (includes unwanted as well) browser.safebrowsing.phishing.enabled: enable phishing protection browser.safebrowsing.provider.google.gethashURL: server endpoint for completions of malware and phishing lists browser.safebrowsing.provider.google.lists: list of tables coming from the Google Safe Browsing service browser.safebrowsing.provider.google.reportURL: probably unused browser.safebrowsing.provider.google.updateURL: server endpoint for malware and phishing list updates browser.safebrowsing.provider.google.lastupdatetime: timestamp (in ms) of when the last list update happened. browser.safebrowsing.provider.google.nextupdatetime: timestamp (in ms) of when the list should next be downloaded. browser.safebrowsing.reportMalwareMistakeURL: destination for the "This isn't an attack site" button (after ignoring the interstitial warning) browser.safebrowsing.reportPhishMistakeURL: destination for the "This isn't a web forgery" button (after ignoring the interstitial warning) browser.safebrowsing.reportPhishURL: destination for the "Help | Report Web Forgery" menu item urlclassifier.blockedTable: list of tables to use for the plugin stability blocking urlclassifier.disallow_completions: list of tables for which we never call gethash urlclassifier.gethashnoise: the number of fake entries to add to any gethash calls.
+Note: The Safe Browsing feature in Firefox has been renamed to Phishing Protection, but it's still known as Safe Browsing internally. browser.safebrowsing.blockedURIs.enabled: enable the plugin stability blocking (no override or UI) browser.safebrowsing.debug: show debugging info from the JavaScript list update code on the command line as long as browser.dom.window.dump.enabled is also enabled<br/>
+browser.safebrowsing.id: what SAFEBROWSING_ID in gethashURL and updateURL maps to<br/>
+browser.safebrowsing.malware.enabled: enable malware protection (includes unwanted as well)<br/>
+browser.safebrowsing.phishing.enabled: enable phishing protection<br/>
+browser.safebrowsing.provider.google.gethashURL: server endpoint for completions of malware and phishing lists<br/>
+browser.safebrowsing.provider.google.lists: list of tables coming from the Google Safe Browsing service<br/>
+browser.safebrowsing.provider.google.reportURL: probably unused<br/>
+browser.safebrowsing.provider.google.updateURL: server endpoint for malware and phishing list updates<br/>
+browser.safebrowsing.provider.google.lastupdatetime: timestamp (in ms) of when the last list update happened.<br/>
+browser.safebrowsing.provider.google.nextupdatetime: timestamp (in ms) of when the list should next be downloaded.<br/>
+browser.safebrowsing.reportMalwareMistakeURL: destination for the "This isn't an attack site" button (after ignoring the interstitial warning)<br/>
+browser.safebrowsing.reportPhishMistakeURL: destination for the "This isn't a web forgery" button (after ignoring the interstitial warning)<br/>
+browser.safebrowsing.reportPhishURL: destination for the "Help | Report Web Forgery" menu item<br/>
+urlclassifier.blockedTable: list of tables to use for the plugin stability blocking<br/>
+urlclassifier.disallow_completions: list of tables for which we never call gethash<br/>
+urlclassifier.gethashnoise: the number of fake entries to add to any gethash calls.
 Defaul value: 4.
-Maximum value: 999 (beyond, the Google request fails with HTTP 400). urlclassifier.gethash.timeout_ms: the timeout after which gethash requests should be aborted urlclassifier.malwareTable: list of tables to use when looking for malware (they need to be named *-malware-* or *-unwanted-*) urlclassifier.max-complete-age: the maximum amount of time in seconds that a complete hash will be considered fresh and allowed to match urlclassifier.phishTable: list of tables to use when looking for phishing (they need to be named *-phish-*) urlclassifier.skipHostnames: comma-separated list of hostnames to exempt from Safe Browsing checks (hidden, only for temporary hotfix purposes)
+Maximum value: 999 (beyond, the Google request fails with HTTP 400).<br/>
+urlclassifier.gethash.timeout_ms: the timeout after which gethash requests should be aborted<br/>
+urlclassifier.malwareTable: list of tables to use when looking for malware (they need to be named *-malware-* or *-unwanted-*)<br/>
+urlclassifier.max-complete-age: the maximum amount of time in seconds that a complete hash will be considered fresh and allowed to match<br/>
+urlclassifier.phishTable: list of tables to use when looking for phishing (they need to be named *-phish-*)<br/>
+urlclassifier.skipHostnames: comma-separated list of hostnames to exempt from Safe Browsing checks (hidden, only for temporary hotfix purposes)<br/>